ysharplanguage/FastJsonParser/README.md

 Public interface
 ----------------

-Consists in two generic *instance* methods:
+Consists in three generic *instance* methods:

     T Parse<T>(string input)

 and

+    T Parse<T>(System.IO.TextReader input)

+and

     T Parse<T>(System.IO.Stream input)

-(being able to parse JSON text coming from a stream is a must-have, IMO - "*have mercy for your CLR's large object heap*", [if you see what I mean...](http://msdn.microsoft.com/en-us/magazine/cc534993.aspx) - thus, similar support for StreamReader should be easy to add along the same lines; coming soon hopefully)
+(To be able to parse JSON text coming from a reader (or stream) being a must-have, IMO - "*have mercy for your CLR's large object heap*", [if you see what I mean...](http://msdn.microsoft.com/en-us/magazine/cc534993.aspx))

 Performances
 ------------